-Questions about the Interim Title IX Sexual Misconduct Policy and Procedures, Title IX and the applicability of Title IX to the university should be directed to the Title IX coordinator as identified above, or may be directed to the assistant secretary of education for the U.S. Department of Education, or both.
+Questions about the Interim Title IX Sexual Misconduct Policy and Procedures, Title IX and the applicability of Title IX to the university should be directed to the Title IX coordinator or to the Assistant Secretary of Education for the U.S. Department of Education, or both.
 The following is contact information for the U.S. Department of Education: